ergoplatform/ergodocs/docs/dev/stack/headless.md

 [Ergo Headless dApp Framework](https://github.com/ergoplatform/ergo-headless-dapp-framework) is a Rust framework for developing Ergo Headless dApps.
 The Ergo HDF provides developers with the first portable UTXO-based headless dApp development framework on any blockchain.

+> Please note that the Headless dApp framework [does not work with testnet addresses](https://github.com/ergoplatform/ergo-headless-dapp-framework/blob/main/src/encoding.rs#L104)

 ## What Are Headless dApps?

 Headless dApps are a brand new technical and business model for developing dApps that is just beginning to take hold in the wider Blockchain sphere.
 In short, headless dApps are the pure and portable self-contained logic for reading and participating in on-chain smart contract protocols.